stevenlwashington/pnwcloudservices/README.md

 ## Turnstile Configuration

-The Turnstile **site key** (public) is configured in the frontend code at `client/src/components/contact-form.tsx`.
-This is safe to include in client code.
+The Turnstile **site key** (public) is configured via the `VITE_TURNSTILE_SITE_KEY` environment variable.
+This is NOT a secret - it is a public config value that is bundled into the client-side code at build time.

 The Turnstile **secret key** (private) must ONLY be configured as a server-side environment variable (`TURNSTILE_SECRET_KEY`).
 Never commit or expose this key.